 Our team have been climbing on the limestone sport crags for many years and that is very important.
 Infact, many of our instructors have been involved in bolting and developing some of the local venues.
 We also know all the best venues and climbs to maximise your climbing development.
 We are the Peak District experts.

 Our sport climbing course is suitable for anyone with some bottom rope climbing experience who wants to start lead climbing on single-pitch sport routes.
 The course is also ideal for indoor lead climbers keen to move outdoors.
 You’ll build on your existing skills and develop the confidence to safely lead sport climbs outdoors.
 The lead climbing skills learnt on the course will also enable you to lead climb on indoor wall.
+All participants for this course must be over 16 and under 18’s must be accompanied by a parent or legal guardian.

 Our instructors are fully qualified Mountaineering Instructors trained and assessed through the Mountain Training qualification scheme.
 They are also experts at tailoring the day.
 We can meet the needs of differing ability/experience levels easily.
 Please don’t worry that the climbs will be too easy or hard for you.
 We include all technical equipment.
 All you need to provide is suitable clothing and a sense of adventure.